Invite friends and family to read the obituary and add memories.

 Born on March 3, 1941, in Tübingen, Germany, Manfred was the son of Helene and Pius Weisser.
 His journey as a master craftsman began at the age of 14 when he entered an apprenticeship as a tool and die maker.
 Having navigated a challenging childhood in post-war Europe, Manfred developed a resilient and independent spirit that would define his path across the ocean and throughout his life.

-Beyond his professional achievements, Manfred lived a life that was profoundly human —one marked by real struggles but defined by an even greater capacity for gratitude.
+Beyond his professional achievements, Manfred lived a life that was profoundly human – one marked by real struggles, but defined by an even greater capacity for gratitude.
 He carried the weight of a difficult childhood and faced his share of mistakes along the way.
 Yet, through the ups and downs, he emerged with a remarkably tender heart and a positive outlook.
 He lived with immense gratitude for the good things in his life; every kindness extended toward him was noticed and appreciated, truly lifting his spirits.
-It was this same desire to find joy in life that made him a legendary jokester, always ready to brighten the room with a laugh.
+It was this same desire to find the joy in life that made him a legendary jokester, always ready to brighten the room with a laugh.

 Manfred’s greatest sense of freedom was found on the back of his Harley Davidson.
 An avid rider well into his 70s, he found pure joy on the open road, traveling the beautiful country backroads with the wind in his face.
 He will be remembered for his adventurous soul, his deep loyalty to his friends, and his quiet habit of providing generous support to family and friends in times of need.

-Manfred’s legacy of true friendship, laughter, and gratitude will live on in the hearts of all who knew him.
 He has traded the open roads of Illinois for the golden paths of eternity.
 Ride on, Manfred.

-Visits: 71
+Visits: 133

 This site is protected by reCAPTCHA and the